Malvern Fringe Festival: History

 In 2006 the Fringe re-launched its three-day festival in June, loosely based upon a theme of Elgar's interests.
 One of the highlights of this festival was a bicycle race (as cycling was one of Elgar's keen interests) up the steep incline of Great Malvern's Church Street.
 This event was supported by Commonwealth Games gold medalist Liam Killeen, who's from Malvern, and was won by Tour de France cyclist, Arnaud Lenoir.
 The whole three-day festival was attended by over 5,000 people.

 In the autumn of 2006, the Fringe launched a 'folk weekend' featuring Roy Bailey and Jez Lowe.

 Malvern May Day

 The Malvern May Day and Parade are an annual community event which has been held in Priory Park, Great Malvern on the Saturday before the May Bank Holiday since 1993.

 Local controversy

-Despite an attendance of over 5,000 people the June 2006 festival has been the subject of much negative coverage in the letters pages of the local newspaper with one correspondent calling upon readers to petition the local Member of Parliament to halt any further Fringe activities.
+Despite an attendance of over 5,000 people the June 2006 festival, 99.9% of whom were having a great free day out, May Day organisers were only made aware of one complainant (the same one every year) who objected to the music in the bandstand.
+He did try to call upon readers of the Malvern Gazette to petition the local Member of Parliament to halt any further Fringe activities, without much success.
+Malvern May Day organisers always complied with the MHDC Environmental Health officers in regard to noise levels throughout the day.